codeforkjeff/adventofcode2025/README.md

 I wanted to try using Haskell this year but didn't do enough prep ahead of time, and I didn't feel like learning it on-the-go this year.
 Maybe next year.

+### 12/5/2025

+Used pattern matching for the day 5 solution, which was fun, though it wasn't a particularly interesting use of it.

+There was some excitement when Python added `match` in 3.10 back in 2021, but it's really just a convenience.
+It's much cooler in Java >= 21: the compiler checks for exhaustiveness when switching on a sealed interface or class.
+Yet another way functional programming has permeated Java, through better support for algebraic data types.

+Last year I was pretty obsessed with writing things in as strict an FP way as I could in pure Java.
+That was a good learning exercise.
+I'm less dogmatic about it this year, especially in cases where imperative code feels more readable to me.
+Which is subjective, of course, but certain habits die hard.